xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-028.md

 console.log(result.data); // { image: [{ url: 'https://...' }]; description: 'Sure, this is your image:' }
 ```

-Image modification interfaces also accept a set of image URLs as parameters, so [fal.ai] also provides file upload interfaces.
+The image edit API also accepts a set of image URLs as parameters.
+Even when passing encoded DataURLs, warnings like “Unable to read image information” may still appear.
+Therefore, [fal.ai] provides a file upload interface, allowing us to enable uploads when local images are added to the canvas.

+### API Design {#api-design}

+### Chatbox {#chatbox}

+The chat box provides another starting point beyond the canvas.

 ## Inpainting {#inpainting}